Buffalo High School (West Virginia)

 Buffalo High School is a high school in Buffalo, West Virginia, United States, serving the northern part of Putnam County, including Eleanor.
 It is a part of Putnam County Schools.

-The school colors are blue and gold, and the athletic mascot and nickname are the Bison.
+The school colors are navy and gold, and the athletic mascot and nickname are the Bison.
 Sometimes sports scores refer to the school as "Buffalo-Putnam" or "Buffalo of Putnam" because there used to be another Buffalo High School in Wayne County, but this practice fell into disuse after Buffalo-Wayne High School was consolidated with Vinson High School and Ceredo-Kenova High School to form Spring Valley High School for the 1999 academic year.

-The school has approximately 340 students, placing it in Class A for sports.
-This is far smaller than the other three schools in the county, and for years the county attempted to close the school.
+The school has approximately 380 students, placing it in Class AA for sports.
+This is the smallest of the four schools in Putnam County, and for years the county attempted to close the school.
 However, this was always defeated by voters.
 A new building was finished in 2012, insuring the continued existence of the school.

-The school is a partner with the Toyota Motor Corporation, which has a major plant in Buffalo.